withastro/astro/docs/src/pages/guides/rss.md

 Astro supports fast, automatic RSS feed generation for blogs and other content websites.

-You can create an RSS feed from any Astro page that uses a `getStaticPaths()` function for routing (only available to pages with dynamic route params, see (Routing)[/core-concepts/routing]).
-We hope to make this feature available to all pages before v1.0.
+You can create an RSS feed from any Astro page that uses a `getStaticPaths()` function for routing.
+Only dynamic routes can use `getStaticPaths()` today (see [Routing](/core-concepts/routing).

+> We hope to make this feature available to all other pages before v1.0.
+As a workaround, you can convert a static route to a dynamic route that only generates a single page.
+See [Routing](/core-concepts/routing) for more information about dynamic routes.

 Create an RSS Feed by calling the `rss()` function that is passed as an argument to `getStaticPaths()`.
-This could be created from a list of local markdown files, remote data fetched from an API, or anything else you might want to return from the `items` array.
+This will create an `rss.xml` file in your final build based on the data that you provide using the `items` array.

 ```js
 // Example: /src/pages/posts/[...page].astro